Fuel Polishing Basics

-- Downtime Cost - What equipment do you depend on?
+- Downtime Cost – Which equipment do you depend on?
 Generators, marine engines, earthmoving equipment?
-What would it cost you if they weren't operating?
+How much would it cost you if they weren’t operating?

-- Component Replacement / Repair - Injection systems are increasing complicated and require specialized service when problems arise.
+- Component Replacement/Repair – Injection systems are increasingly complicated and require specialized service when problems arise.

 Fuel polishing can be scheduled through the service department at any of our Power Systems Division locations.
-They can provide you with pricing and answer any question you may have.
+They can provide you with pricing and answer any of your questions.